philipstubbs13/web-scraping-challenge/README.md

 ## <a name="scraping"></a> Scraping

-The [mission_to_mars.ipynb](./Missions_to_Mars/mission_to_mars.ipynb) Jupyter notebook file contains all of the scraping code.
-I used BeautifulSoup, Pandas, and Requests/Splinter to scrape the following information about Mars from the following websites:
+The [mission_to_mars.ipynb](./Missions_to_Mars/mission_to_mars.ipynb) Jupyter notebook file contains all of the scraping code for this application.
+Specifically, I used BeautifulSoup, Pandas, and Requests/Splinter to scrape the following information about Mars from the following websites:

 * [NASA Mars News](https://mars.nasa.gov/news/)
   * Scraped the latest news title and paragraph text.